 All of our programming is interactive.
 In practice this means that performances are always balanced with outreaching programming, and workshops are similarly balanced with performances.

-We further the development of dance and public engagement through performance and outreach programming.
+We further the development of dance and public engagement in the arts through performance and interactive outreach programming.

 We provide flexible touring series for arts venues, public schools, and conservatories to bring performances and interactive programming to both large & small communities.

 We use dance to make the world a better place.

 Carmen began her training at the McKay School of Dance in Trail, BC and furthered her studies at the School of Winnipeg Contemporary Dancers and the School of Toronto Dance Theatre.
 She graduated from Mount Allison University (BA (Hons) English) and London Contemporary Dance School (BA (Hons) Contemporary Dance).